 SWR-REQ-434357/B-Missing Mailbox Message

 If the Main Node does not receive the ‘Sub Node Read’ interrupt within 1000ms of sending out a A2B mailbox message, the Main Node shall set an A2B Bus Diagnostic Fault and resend the A2B mailbox message.
-The A2B mailbox message shall be sent a total of five times.
+The A2B mailbox message shall be re-sent every 1000ms until a “Sub Node Read” is received.
 If after the fifth time the Main Node does not receive the “Sub Node Read” interrupt, the Main Node shall set a DTC code for A2B Bus Inoperative and not use the A2B Bus.

 If the Main Node does not receive an expected Sub Node mailbox message within 1200ms of sending out the triggering Main Node mailbox message, the Main Node shall set an A2B Bus Diagnostic Fault and resend the A2B mailbox message.
-The A2B mailbox message shall be sent a total of five times.
+The Main Node A2B mailbox message shall be re-sent every 1000ms until the expected Sub Node mailbox message is received.
 If after the fifth time the Main Node does not receive the expected Sub Node mailbox message, the Main Node shall set a DTC code for A2B Bus Inoperative and not use the A2B Bus.

-Once the Main Node sets the DTC code for A2B Bus Inoperative, the A2B Bus shall remain not used until the next ignition cycle.